scroix/nodel/DOCKER.md

 =====

 * Images are available for both `amd64` and `arm64` architectures
-* The container runs as a non-root user by default for security
 * For service/daemon setup on the host, see the [wiki pages](https://github.com/museumsvictoria/nodel/wiki)
 * Drop [recipes](https://github.com/museumsvictoria/nodel-recipes) into the nodes folder to get started